leticiaoliveira5/nomes-ibge/README.md

 # Acesse a pasta do projeto no terminal/cmd
 $ cd nomes-ibge

-# Instale as dependências
-$ bundle install

-# Carregue as informações no banco de dados
+# Prepare o ambiente da aplicação:
-$ ruby db/seed.rb
+$ bin/setup

 # Rode a aplicação no terminal com:
 $ ruby nomes_do_brasil.rb